PROGRAM STRUCTURE - COURSES

 3. a thesis.

-The program is completed in 12 months divided in three terms.
-All the pillars are introduced during the three weeks of frontal lessons that take place at the beginning of each term.
+The program is completed in 12 months divided in two terms.
+All the pillars are introduced during the two weeks of frontal lessons that take place at the beginning and the end of the master's course.

-The first term covers mainly the first (Sustainable Development Goals) and second (Socio-Economic Challenges) pillar with the aim first, of introducing the SDGs and second, of studying the challenges related to society and economy that a Sustainability Manager needs to face and solve, like inequality, corruption, decent work, public policy for incusive growth just to mention few.
+The first term covers the first (Sustainable Development Goals), second (Socio-Economic Challenges), and third (Environment) pillars with the aim first, of introducing the SDGs and second, of studying the challenges related to society and economy that a Sustainability Manager needs to face and solve, like inequality, corruption, decent work, public policy for inclusive growt,h just to mention few.

-The second term is entirely focused on Management of Sustainability (pillar 3) and is intended to emphasize different fields of management, combining quantitative and risk management topics.
-The term and the entire pillar offer a general overview of the most technical aspects of management practice while stressing the institutional, organizational and regulatory background of Sustainable Management and providing support for real business case idea development.
+The second term is entirely focused on Management of Sustainability (pillar 4) and is intended to emphasize different fields of management, combining quantitative and risk management topics.
+The term and the entire pillar offer a general overview of the most technical aspects of management practice while stressing the institutional, organizational, and regulatory background of Sustainable Management and providing support for real business case idea development.
+Moreover,it focuses also on the Financial tools and institutions necessary to reach sustainability (pillar 5).
+You will learn about Environmental Economics, Green Economy, Energy Economics, Enviromental Law, Topics in Corporate Finance for Green Business, Sustainable Finance and ESG Ratings.

 Project-work or internship report allow students to work on real life-sustainable project.
 Projects work and Internship are short-term assignments to be carried out in close cooperation with a company or any other organization .
 To find out more info about past internships, please visit this section.